ASN – EPC Advisory Committee Bios

 Katherine R. Tuttle MD, FASN, FACP, FNKF

-Katherine R. Tuttle, MD, FASN, FACP, FNKF, is Executive Director for Research at Providence Health Care, Co-Principal Investigator of the Institute of Translational Health Sciences and Professor of Medicine at the University of Washington.
-Dr. Tuttle earned her medical degree and completed her residency in Internal Medicine at Northwestern University School of Medicine in Chicago, Illinois.
-She was a fellow in Metabolism and Endocrinology at Washington University in St. Louis, Missouri.
-Her Nephrology fellowship training was performed at University of Texas Health Science Center in San Antonio, Texas.
-Dr. Tuttle’s major research interests are in clinical and translational science for diabetes and chronic kidney disease.
-She has published over 250 original research contributions and has been Associate Editor for the Clinical Journal of the American Society of Nephrology and the American Journal of Kidney Disease.
+Katherine R. Tuttle, MD, FASN, FACP, FNKF, is Executive Director for Research at Providence Inland Northwest Health and Professor of Medicine at the University of Washington.
+Dr. Tuttle earned her medical degree and completed her residency in Internal Medicine at Northwestern University in Chicago.
+She was a fellow in Metabolism and Endocrinology at Washington University in St. Louis.
+Her Nephrology fellowship training was performed at the University of Texas Health Science Center in San Antonio.

 Bradley A. Warady MD